 >> Maybe some camel meat and other weird foods around the world?

 You’ll have a lot to cover in a day, which means you’ll need lots of energy to kick off and sustain your big day.

 However, where to dine is largely depend on your budget and Dubai travel itinerary and plan.
-For instance, if you’re planning to start your sightseeing adventure with a desert safari or a hot air balloon ride, this mostly includes a lavish breakfast.
+For instance, if you’re planning to start your sightseeing adventure with a desert safari or a hot air balloon ride at sunrise, this mostly includes a lavish breakfast.

 Alternatively, if you’re somewhere in the city centre, consider one of these surefire spots, the likes of McGettigans (Downtown), Common Grounds (Mall of the Emirates), Sarabeth’s (City Walk) etc.